-We get a package list and match against all known Common Vulnerabilities & Exposures (CVEs) based on the National Vulnerability Database (NVD) and then compare them against the published security notice and triage data from your OS.
+The Threat Stack Agent retrieves a list of installed packages on the host and matches against all known Common Vulnerabilities & Exposures (CVEs) captured in the National Vulnerability Database (NVD).
+It then compares them against the published security notice and triage data from the specific Linux distribution.

-Detect systems and packages containing known vulnerabilities and cross-reference against more than two million identified CVEs.
-Automatically categorize them according to security risk and see which servers are affected by which vulnerabilities.
+This image depicts the flow of the Threat Stack agent detecting packages, cross-referencing them against more than two million identified CVEs.
+It automatically categorize them according to security risk and displays which servers are affected by which vulnerabilities.

 Yes, you can subscribe to a daily vulnerability assessment email report.
-You can enable these reports on the SETTINGS page in the Notifications Settings section.
+You can enable these reports through Settings > General Settings tab > Notifications Settings section.